The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Scalable:

-Expands through configuration, licenses, and virtual resources without redesigning the control room.
+expands via software configuration, licenses, and virtual resources without redesigning infrastructure.

 5. Remote Access